-Presentation of the Third Party Risk Management Policy (TPRM Policy)
+Presentation of the Policy for Third Party Risk Management (TPRM Policy)

-ERV Nordic has together with its parent companies implemented a policy that states the minimum requirements for outsourcing.
-It is renewed and updated at least annually or ad-hoc when needed.
+ERV Nordic together with its parent company has implemented a policy with minimum requirements for managing the risks of third parties, including the risks related to outsourcing.
+It is updated and approved annually or ad-hoc when needed.
 The TPRM Policy ensures that processes and strategies remain at a certain level even if an activity is managed by a third party.
 This is to fulfil the expectations from the policyholders and to comply with statutory requirements.

 The principle of proportionality shall apply regarding the extent and make sure the requirements for outsourcing are fulfilled.
 The requirements are to be fulfilled by ERV Nordic in a way that is appropriate in view of the character, the scope and the complexity of the risks associated with the business.
-The freedom of evaluation and organization arising from this principle of proportionality is not static, but rather has to be assessed in each case according to the current situation of ERV Nordic.
+The freedom of evaluation and organization arising from this principle of proportionality is not static but rather has to be assessed in each case according to the current situation of ERV Nordic.